Kelly, Escobar lead Diamondbacks over Cubs 6-4

+PHOENIX (AP) — The Arizona Diamondbacks have been a bad baseball team for a big chunk of this season and own the worst record in the majors to prove it.

+The only exception — at least in recent weeks — is when Merrill Kelly takes the mound.

-PHOENIX (AP) — Merrill Kelly threw eight solid innings, Eduardo Escobar hit a two-run homer and the Arizona Diamondbacks avoided a three-game sweep with a 6-4 win over the Chicago Cubs on Sunday.
+Kelly threw eight efficient innings, Eduardo Escobar hit a two-run homer and the Arizona Diamondbacks avoided a three-game sweep with a 6-4 win over the Chicago Cubs on Sunday.

 Kelly (6-7) needed just 75 pitches to navigate the Cubs’ lineup through eight innings and threw 59 strikes.

+“It’s what I try to do,” Kelly said.
+“Get quick outs, be efficient.
+I’m not the 95, 98 mile per hour guy who punches everyone out.”

-He was helped by two spectacular catches by Kole Calhoun.
+Kelly was helped by two spectacular catches by Kole Calhoun.
 The right fielder made a diving grab on Patrick Wisdom’s sinking line drive in the second inning and saved an extra-base hit in the third when he chased down Anthony Rizzo’s long drive into the right-field corner.

 Kelly was pulled in the ninth after allowing a leadoff double to Kris Bryant and an RBI single to Javier Baez.
 The right-hander gave up four runs and six hits, struck out six and walked none while throwing 82 pitches.